jedimatt42/ti994a-memtest/README.md

-# TI-99/4A 32K Memory Expansion Test
+# TI-99/4A Memory Expansion Test

 The purpose of this code is to run an expansion memory test from a TI-99/4A console that has nothing but a FlashRom 99 cartridge to test with.

+These are destructive memory tests... pre-loaded interrupt routines or RAM Disk content will be **erased**.

+## Supported Cards

+* Basic 32K memory expansions ( internal or external )
+* Foundation 128K (or 512K modded)
+* Myarc 128K or 512K
+* SAMS Memory (upto 1024K)

+Other cards may fallback to basic 32K.

 ## Build